np-guard/vmware-analyzer/README_Synthesis.md

 The result may not be totally equivalent, due to limitations of the target policy; more details regarding the k8s synthesis [here](#limitation).
 There are two main challenges here:
 * *The flattening challenge*: translating prioritized set of rules with actions `allow/deny/jump-to-app` into a flat set of  `allow` rules (which is what k8s network policies support).
-* *The intent preserving challenge*: maintain the original semantic intent of the rules, and not just generate any set of rules that preserves the connectivity between VMs given the current state of the configuration.
-For example, a DFW rule that uses an NSX group with no VMs at the moment of analysis and synthesis, may still be relevant to maintain in the conversion to network policies.
+* *The intent preserving challenge*: maintain the original semantic intent of the rules and not just generate a set of rules that preserves the connectivity between VMs given the current state of the configuration.
-This is important since e.g. once a new VM is added with the relevant tags/labels in the target env, it will be granted the desired connectivity.

 ### The flattening challenge
 The translation of priortized `allow,deny,jump-to-app` rules into flat `allow` rules is exponential in the number of terms of the